Secure-Embedded-Systems/Skiva/hardware/designs/leon3-sakura/README.md

 # Design Directory for port of Skiva on Sakura-G FPGA board

-Top Level file is leon3mp.vhd
+Top Level file is leon3mp.vhd.
-Synthesis can be triggered using command "make ise"
+Synthesis can be triggered using command "make ise".
+The Skiva port on SAKURA-G board requires an external clock connected to the J4 SMA connector.

 ## Pin Mapping